jasonsamuels/jasonsamuels.github.io/_posts/2018-03-29-class-notes-wk-11-s18.md

 * Important to establish broad guidelines for allocation access portfolio types.
 One size fits all   models can be too rigid
 * It’s good to have a balance in your portfolio, including some moonshots

-### Notes from MNGPO
+### Notes from MGNPO

-Tonight's MNGPO class turned out to be more discussion than lecture, starting with a discussion of our recent case study assignment and then of this week's readings.
+Tonight's MGNPO class turned out to be more discussion than lecture, starting with a discussion of our recent case study assignment and then of this week's readings.
 It was interesting and enjoyable but also means I took fewer notes than usual.

 * In a leadership case there are lots of options, question is which one fits right now?
 Even an ethical issue isn’t just yes or no
 * The generative “what will it take” reframes the discussion